kbradwell/malaria-dualTranscriptomics/README.md

 # malaria-dualTranscriptomics

-custom scripts for the analysis of host-parasite dual RNA-Seq data
+Custom scripts for the analysis of host-parasite dual RNA-Seq data.